 The Mt.
-Lebanon Extended Day program will be required submitted a Health & Safety Plan to the District that aligned with the Pennsylvania Department of Education's

-Preliminary Guidance for Phased Reopening of Pre-K to 12 Schools.
+Lebanon Extended Day program will be required to submit a Health & Safety Plan to the District that aligns with the Pennsylvania Department of Education's Preliminary Guidance for Phased Reopening of Pre-K to 12 Schools.

-Requirements Action Steps Under Substantial Phase Action Steps Under Low or Moderate Phase(s) Lead Individual and Position Materials, Resources, and/or Supports Needed PD Required (Y/N) Classroom/ learning space occupancy that allows for 6 feet of separation among students and staff throughout the day, to the maximum extent feasible Order of the Secretary of the Pennsylvania Department of Health Directing Public School Entities in Counties with Substantial Community Transmission to Attest to Health and Safety Protocols Mt.
-Lebanon School District will offer the Mt.
-Lebanon Cyber Learning Academy (full day) for students and families that have safety and health concerns about returning to school.
+Requirements Action Steps under Yellow Phase Action Steps under Green Phase Lead Individual and Position Materials, Resources, and or Supports Needed PD Require d (Y/N) Classroom/ learning space occupancy that allows for 6 feet of separation among students and staff throughout the day, to the maximum extent feasible A modified face-to-face instructional schedule/calendar will be explored to create 6' of physical distancing where feasible.
 Mt.
 Lebanon School District will offer the Mt.
 Lebanon Cyber Learning Academy (full day) for students and families that have safety and health concerns about returning to school.
+Students/ families will be able to self-select into this option during the summer of 2020.
+Once self-selection occurs, course enrollments will be rebalanced.
 For in person instruction, desks will face in the same direction.
-Students will sit on the same side of tables; where circumstances do not allow for this strategy, a clear, plastic divider will be place between the students.
+Students will sit on the same side of tables; where circumstances do not allow for this strategy, a clear, plastic divider will be placed between the students.
 UltraBoard Barriers will be utilized where 6' of physical distancing can not be maintained between students.
-Masks/Face Coverings are required to be worn by students and employees in accordance with the Ron Davis, Assistant Superintendent for Secondary Education Marybeth Irvin, Assistant Superintendent for ElementaryEducation Building Principals Faculty Development of the Mt.
+Ron Davis, Assistant Superintendent for Secondary Education Marybeth Irvin, Assistant Superintendent for ElementaryEducation Building Principals Faculty Development of the Mt.
 Lebanon Cyber Learning Academy Clear, plastic table dividers.
 No